aydemir/RGSX/README.md

 ## Thanks to all contributors, and followers of this app

-[![Stargazers over time](https://starchart.cc/RetroGameSets/RGSX.svg?variant=adaptive)](https://starchart.cc/RetroGameSets/RGSX)
+**If you want to support my project you can buy me a beer :  https://bit.ly/donate-to-rgsx** [![Stargazers over time](https://starchart.cc/RetroGameSets/RGSX.svg?variant=adaptive)](https://starchart.cc/RetroGameSets/RGSX)

 **Developed with ❤️ for the retro gaming community.**